Casa Italiana

 Three Chopt Road and the Italian Table in Richmond's West End

 Richmond's West End dining corridor along Three Chopt Road has developed a particular character over the past two decades: a concentration of neighbourhood restaurants that serve a local community with genuine regularity rather than destination traffic.
-These are not places designed for a single celebrated visit.
+These are places designed for repeated visits.
 They operate on the logic of the Italian table itself, where the same family returns on a Tuesday as readily as a Friday, where the staff know how the evening is supposed to move, and where the rhythm of courses matters as much as any individual dish.
 Casa Italiana, located at 8801 Three Chopt Road in Henrico, belongs to this tradition.

 Italian-American dining in the mid-Atlantic has always occupied a distinct cultural register.
 It is neither the austere regional cooking found at Italy's agriturismi nor the contemporary Italian tasting-menu format that has become a fixture at nationally recognised addresses like Le Bernardin in New York City or Smyth in Chicago.
 It sits somewhere more grounded: generous portions, a wine list built for midweek drinking, and a room that rewards conversation over spectacle.
 That positioning is not a limitation.
 It reflects a durable dining culture that sustains neighbourhoods long after trendier formats have cycled out.